 Andersen’s theory?
 Vindicated.

 The Vikings didn’t just raid Europe.
+They sailed it.
+And beyond.

 If you still think Leif Erikson showing up in North America was a happy accident, this journey suggests otherwise.
 These ships weren’t just for show.
 They were tools of expansion.
 Of discovery.
+The Norse sagas that described voyages to Vinland (North America) weren’t exaggerating.
+If anything, they were probably understating how capable these vessels were.

 So… What Happened Next?